DaveG1314/Optical-Clinic-Appointment-and-Patient-Record-Management/README.md

 ## 📝 Notes
 - This project was developed for academic purposes.
 - Backend only — no public deployment.
-- If you'd like access to the full code for evaluation, please contact the developer directly.
+- If you'd like access to the full code for evaluation, please contact me directly.

 ## 📫 Contact
 John Dave Garcia – Computer Science Graduate